-Infusing alcohol like vodka, gin, tequila, rum, and brandy is a great way to add your own special touch to a homemade cocktail, and it also makes a great gift.
+Infusing alcohol like vodka, gin, tequila, rum, and brandy is a great way to add your own special touch to a cocktail, and it also makes a great homemade gift.
 Here are some recipes for making your own flavored liqueur.
 Prepare yourself—the flavor combinations are endless.

 Blood oranges just start to come on the market as the temperature starts to seriously dip and year is winding down.
 This recipe relies on the peel from blood oranges to create a wonderfully aromatic digestif that does wonders for margaritas, and is just the thing to sip quietly after a long, rich, and noisy holiday dinner.
 Get our Blood Orange Digestif recipe.